Napoleon III: Visual arts

 Napoleon III also began or completed the restoration of several important historic landmarks, carried out for him by Eugène Viollet-le-Duc.
 He restored the flèche, or spire, of the Cathedral of Notre-Dame de Paris, which had been partially destroyed and desecrated during the French Revolution.
-In 1855, he completed the restoration, begun in 1845, of the stained glass windows of the Sainte-Chapelle, and in 1862, he declared it a national historical monument.
+In 1855, he completed the restoration, begun in 1845, of the stained-glass windows of the Sainte-Chapelle, and in 1862, he declared it a national historical monument.
 In 1853, he approved and provided funding for Viollet-le-Duc's restoration of the medieval town of Carcassonne.
-He also sponsored Viollet-le-Duc's restoration of the Château de Vincennes and the Château de Pierrefonds, In 1862, he closed the prison which had occupied the Abbey of Mont-Saint-Michel since the French Revolution, where many important political prisoners had been held, so it could be restored and opened to the public.
+He also sponsored Viollet-le-Duc's restoration of the Château de Vincennes and the Château de Pierrefonds.
+In 1862, he closed the prison which had occupied the Abbey of Mont-Saint-Michel since the French Revolution, where many important political prisoners had been held, so it could be restored and opened to the public.

 Social and economic policies

 Social policy and reforms

 From the beginning of his reign, Napoleon III launched a series of social reforms aimed at improving the life of the working class.
 He began with small projects, such as opening up two clinics in Paris for sick and injured workers, a programme of legal assistance to those unable to afford it, as well as subsidies to companies that built low-cost housing for their workers.
 He outlawed the practice of employers taking possession of or making comments in the work document that every employee was required to carry; negative comments meant that workers were unable to get other jobs.
 In 1866, he encouraged the creation of a state insurance fund to help workers or peasants who became disabled and help their widows and families.

 To help the working class, Napoleon III offered a prize to anyone who could develop an inexpensive substitute for butter; the prize was won by the French chemist Hippolyte Mège-Mouriès, who in 1869 patented a product he named oleomargarine, later shortened simply to margarine.

+Napoleon III and his administration enacted significant censorship of the media, targeting political caricatures like those of Honoré Daumier.